 Note: Evaluation should similarly account for electric heating penalties or negative electric savings from efficiency measures primarily designed to save gas, but the resulting values should similarly only be applied as a TRC test input and should similarly not factor into goal attainment in any manner.

-How should evaluation treat electric heating penalties from efficiency measures designed to save electricity?
+Treatment of Electric heating penalties from efficiency measures designed to save electricity

 Evaluation should account for electric heating penalties from efficiency measures designed to save electricity where they occur, and the resulting values should be included when calculating verified savings (i.e., penalty + savings = verified savings).

 Note: Evaluation should similarly account for gas heating penalties or negative gas savings from efficiency measures designed to save gas where they occur, and the resulting values should be included when calculating verified savings (i.e., penalty + savings = verified savings).

-How should evaluation treat negative savings of any kind associated with electrification measures?

 In no case should policy language provided above be interpreted to provide guidance on treatment of savings for electrification measures as defined in Section 8-103B (b-27), which should be evaluated pursuant to statutory language.

 Rationale: